 - (1) PROCESS.
 The investigating officer may proceed in accordance with this section to impose, subject to hearing and appeal rights, one or more of the disciplinary sanctions listed in s.
-UWS 17.10 (1). - (2) CONFERENCE WITH STUDENT.
-When the investigating officer concludes that proceedings under this section are warranted, the investigating officer shall promptly contact the student in person, by telephone, or by electronic mail to offer to discuss the matter with the student.
-The purpose of this discussion is to permit the investigating officer to review with the student the basis for his or her belief that the student engaged in nonacademic misconduct, and to afford the student an opportunity to respond.
-If the student does not respond to the investigating officer's offer to discuss the matter, the investigating officer may proceed to make a determination on the basis of the available information. - (3) DETERMINATION BY THE INVESTIGATING OFFICER THAT NO DISCIPLINARY SANCTION IS WARRANTED.
+UWS 17.10 (1). - (2) CONFERENCE WITH RESPONDENT.
+When the investigating officer concludes that proceedings under this section are warranted, the investigating officer shall promptly contact the respondent in person, by telephone, or by electronic mail to offer to discuss the matter, review the investigating officer's basis for believing that the respondent engaged in nonacademic misconduct, and to afford the respondent an opportunity to respond.
+If the respondent fails to respond to the investigating officer, the investigating officer may proceed to make a determination on the basis of the available information.
+A complainant shall have all the rights provided to the respondent in this subsection - (3) .DETERMINATION BY THE INVESTIGATING OFFICER THAT NO DISCIPLINARY SANCTION IS WARRANTED.
 If, as a result of a discussion under sub.
-(2) or review of available information, the investigating officer determines that nonacademic misconduct did not in fact occur, or that no disciplinary sanction is warranted under the circumstances, the matter will be considered resolved without the necessity for further action. - (4) PROCESS FOLLOWING DETERMINATION BY THE INVESTIGATING OFFICER THAT NONACADEMIC MISCONDUCT OCCURRED. (a) If, as a result of a discussion under sub.
+(2) or review of available information, the investigating officer determines that nonacademic misconduct did not in fact occur, or that no disciplinary sanction is warranted under the circumstances, the matter will be considered resolved without the necessity for further action.
+The investigating officer shall simultaneously notify the respondent and the complainant of this outcome and offer to discuss it separately with either one.
+If the investigating officer determines that nonacademic misconduct did not occur or that no disciplinary sanction is warranted, the complainant may appeal this decision in accordance with s.
+UWS 17.13. - (4) PROCESS FOLLOWING DETERMINATION BY THE INVESTIGATING OFFICER THAT NONACADEMIC MISCONDUCT OCCURRED. (a) If, as a result of a discussion under sub.
 (2) or review of available information, the investigating officer determines that nonacademic misconduct did occur and that one or more of the disciplinary sanctions listed under s.
 UWS 17.10 (1) should be recommended, the investigating officer shall prepare a written report which shall contain all of the following: - 1.
 A description of the alleged misconduct. - 2.
 A description of all information available to the university regarding the alleged misconduct.
-Such information shall be available to the student upon request, except as may be precluded by applicable state or federal law. - 3.
+Such information shall be available to the complainant and the respondent, except as may be precluded by applicable state or federal law. - 3.
 Specification of the sanction sought. - 4.
-Notice of the student's right to a hearing. - 5.
-A copy of this chapter and of the institutional procedures adopted to implement this section. - 6.
-The written report shall be delivered to the student. - 7.
-A student who receives a written report under this section has the right to a hearing under s.
-UWS 17.12 to contest the determination that nonacademic misconduct occurred, the choice of disciplinary sanctions, or both. - a.
-Where the disciplinary sanction sought is one of those listed in s.
-UWS 17.10 (1) (a) to (g), and if the student desires a hearing, the student shall file a written request with the student affairs officer within 10 days of the date the written report is delivered to the student.
-If the student does not request a hearing within this period, the determination of nonacademic misconduct shall be regarded as final, and the disciplinary sanction sought shall be imposed. - b.
-Where the disciplinary sanction sought is one of those listed in s.
-UWS 17.10 (1) (h) to (j), the investigating officer shall forward a copy of the written report under par. (b) to the student affairs officer.
-The student affairs officer shall, upon receipt of the written report, proceed under s.
-UWS
+Notice of the respondent's right to a hearing. - 5.
+A copy of this chapter and of the institutional procedures adopted to implement this section.

+- (b) The written report shall be delivered simultaneously to the respondent and complainant, excluding any information that may be precluded by applicable state or federal law. - (c) A respondent who receives a written report under this section has the right to a hearing under s.
+UWS 17.12 to contest the determination that nonacademic misconduct occurred, the choice of disciplinary sanctions, or both.